-This recipe is one of my go-to favorites.
-They are my riff on Hillstone’s recipe.
-I love the punch of dill you get in each bite and how tangy they are.
-I find them quite addicting and I’ve been told by friends and family that they are the best deviled eggs ever! 😉
+This particular recipe is my riff on Hillstone Restaurant’s recipe that I absolutely adore.
+The punch of dill, the tang– every bite is just so dang delicious.
+I find them quite addicting and I’ve been told by friends and family that they are the best deviled eggs ever!
+I know I am bias, but I obviously agree.

 - 12 eggs